minhtran241/gvcourse/wiki/INSTRUCTIONS.md

 }
 ```

-As you can see in the code snippet above, we use TabView to create the tab bar view.
+As you can see in the code snippet above, we use *TabView* to create the tab bar view.
 We also use CustomTabItem to create the tab bar item.
-Now, let's add the code for out CustomTabItem:
+Now, let's add the code for out *CustomTabItem*:

 ```swift
 extension GVCoursesTabView {